 Foreland Beer’s Glass Volcano Schwarzbier hits the nose with roast, toasted grains, cocoa, some earthiness, and wafts of freshly baked brown bread, followed by a huge hit of dark chocolate and roasted barley.
 Light earthy notes and coffee fade in and out of the picture while bready malt remains constant but shines in the middle before roast and cocoa re-enter and lead to the close.

 Recently, Fast Fashion opened their new home on Lower Queen Anne in Seattle.
-Before, the boutique brewery owned by Matt Storm of The Masonry and Brian Strumke of Stillwater.
+Before, the boutique brewery owned by Matt Storm of The Masonry and Brian Strumke of Stillwater was in the Fremont neighborhood.
 Their Reflection schwarzbier style black lager is brewed with Hallertau Mittelfruh for sweet chocolate cereal without a ton of roast.